danorder/All-In-One-V400-SR-Official-Klipper-/readme.md

 Idea maker profiles in accordance to delta / direct drive bed mesh works properly now.....
 Revised macros redundant removed
+Effector led turns on running G28 automated calibration (endstop , deltacal bed mesh) preheat the bed fist before using this. probe must be on.
+0.4 cht not really required but useful in large hole sizes eg 0.6-1mm ongong support / bug resolution for "configs" I have 0 control over issues related to bugs resulting from X project making changes other then updating configs if its a featuere change.

 For any further support https://www.facebook.com/groups/1502404840209556 general support / Repo Update bulletin board
 website https://www.klipper3d.org